 But the writing students I meet are so focused on the income potential, I don’t get asked often enough about other benefits.
 Since you can start enjoying these benefits even before you hit the big time — and perhaps if you never do — let’s talk about them now.

 One of the big ones is, of course, the freedom.
 I used to work in an office, on someone else’s schedule.
 But you really can write copy from anywhere.
 All you need is a laptop and a Wifi connection.
 Heck, you could pull off a productive afternoon with a legal pad.

 It did take work to get “good,” but once demand for my copy started to go up, I started working from home.
 Then from London, for a couple months.
 After that, I spent two months writing in a French farmhouse.
 Then I fulfilled a dream and moved to a sun-dappled apartment on the best street in the West Village, in New York City.

-Since then, I’ve also worked seaside in Greece… under a friend’s grape arbor and in a family gazebo… poolside in Florida and pub-side in Dublin… on a cruise ship… and right now, from a favorite armchair in our apartment, here in Paris.
+Since then, I’ve also worked seaside in Greece… under a friend’s grape arbor and in a family gazebo… poolside in Florida and pub-side in Dublin… on a cruise ship… and in other great locations around the world.

 I didn’t need to put in for vacation time.
 I didn’t even ask anybody’s permission.
 I just packed up and went.
 These days, I bring my family.

 When we go on vacation, I just get up a little earlier than they do and work until lunchtime.
 This way, we can take two or three vacations a year.
 Sometimes more.

 Honestly, I have to remind myself now NOT to work when we go away.